 Timothy Goodwin comes to Wolfeboro Community Television with a unique and varied background.
 He has worked for General Electric as an electronic engineering technician, worked for several non-profit organizations as Executive Director, and most recently served the town of Rindge, NH as the Recreation Director.
 The role of Executive Director for WCTV is a challenge Timothy is honored to take on and we anticipate some great changes are ahead.
-When he's not behind the camera, you can find Timothy enjoying time with his family, helping with school concerts, and involved with programs throughout the community.
+When he's not behind the camera, you can find Timothy enjoying time with his family, helping with school concerts, and involved with other community-related programs throughout the region.

 Telephone: 603-569-0219, Email: WCTV25@GMAIL.COM